Island Vibes October 2024

 Researching better parking solutions, especially on Palm Boulevard.
 Compliance with the Americans with Disabilities Act (ADA) to ensure everyone full access to all of our public accommodations and beaches.
 Beach and waterway maintenance and restoration.
 The stability of our beaches and cleanliness of our shoreline and waterways are what we are known for.
 Ongoing erosion issues in critical spots must be part of a well-designed plan to protect our beaches.
 Question 3: If elected, what changes/expansions would you strive to make in the community?
 Josh Hooser: I will vote with a deep focus on enhancing the quality of life for all residents.
 I will work to strengthen our Code of Ordinances to improve issues that impact daily life, such as traffic congestion, parking challenges, litter and noise.
 I will champion coastal resilience initiatives, including enhanced flood protection, dune restoration and sustainable practices that protect our beaches for future generations.
 As a member of city council, I will roadways.
 We need to fulfill all of the city’s remaining drainage project recommendations at a quicker pace for today and the future.
 Proactive beach preservation – As we resolve emergency erosion issues and prepare for a large-scale beach renourishment, we must also develop a clearer plan for future challenges and additional revenue streams to support it.
 Resolving traffic challenges – Gridlock on busy beach days is beyond inconvenient, it’s unsafe.
 A key solution is to add an extra traffic lane exiting the Isle of Palms Connector.
 Mount Pleasant must approve this adaptation to move forward.
 I can help get them on board.
 Livability issues – Concerns about short-term rentals cannot be forgotten.
 I will press for effective enforcement and possible expansion of ordinances while working with leading property managers to promote good neighbor policies.
 Rusty Streetman: We currently have many specific island concerns that include: Utilizing our Comprehensive Drainage Plan to more efficiently handle storm water issues.
 Our Phase 4 Drainage Plan will be crucial to achieving this goal.
 More efficient traffic flow.
 We are a residential island first, and improvements to elevate the multi-use Waterway Boulevard path is essential for the safety of everyone who walks, runs, jogs or bikes. always be mindful to listen to all residents regarding the impact of short-term rentals on the community.
 We must consider thoughtful and reasonable restrictions on shortterm rentals for single-family homes to balance the quality of life of our residents with our thriving business community.
 Susan Hill Smith: The city should add a staff position for someone with a STEM background to help advance flooding protection projects, beach preservation and conservation while securing related grant funding.
 Rusty Streetman: With all of the island’s current issues and others pending, effective collaboration between council members and between both members and all IOP residents might be the most important factor.
 I pledge to promote and improve civility and teamwork, and more involvement collaboratively with all residents of the island, including regular community meetings.
 Our residents are an unlimited source of great ideas, and we need to encourage more feedback and input from them.
 Through this approach, I believe we can make IOP an even better place for residents and visitors alike.
 All island residents eligible to vote are encouraged to cast their vote on Tuesday, Nov.
 5. For more information, visit scvotes.gov.
 Marina restaurant rescue “And by the time we got them back to the dock, their vehicle had already sunk and all we could see was lights underwater,” Himmelsbach said.
 “I’m just glad no one was hurt.”
 An EMS unit arrived shortly thereafter to make sure the couple was ok.
 The rescued couple had been visiting IOP from the Chicago area.
 They drove their rented SUV off a boat ramp, not realizing where they were.
 "The driver stated that he was following GPS instructions and got confused,” said IOPPD Sgt.
 Matt Storen.
 “Once he realized the error, it was too late and the vehicle went into the water.
 When Charleston County dispatch received the 911 call, the first officer arrived at 10:29 p.m.”
 Islander 71 general manager Christopher Sollom not only praised the efforts of Himmelsbach, Standhart and Luther, but acknowledged the luck of the timing because “we had closed up for the night and could have just as easily been gone.
 Instead, we were all in the right place at the right time for a coordinated effort and I am so proud of all of them.”
 “Everything happened so fast – it felt like a movie,” Standhart said.
 “Johnny didn’t bat an eye – he acted on instinct, and it was all over in about 5 minutes.
 But this could have been a totally different outcome and we can’t stop thinking about that – angels on our side for sure.”
 7 IslandVibesIOP.com NEWS From Page 3 Provided by Mic Smith Photography.

 or years, Isle of Palms beach access paths have lacked handicap ADA (Americans with Disabilities Act) boardwalks.
 Last year, the first was completed at 34th Avenue along with two handicap parking spaces on Palm Boulevard.
 And more are on the way to be built.
+The other ADA access paths on the island are located on Front Beach, 21st Avenue and 9th Avenue.
 This fall, construction will begin on two more ADA complaint boardwalks.
 Installments will be done at 46th Avenue and 52nd Avenue.
 “We have been working to develop multiple access paths for the last seven or eight years,” explained Mayor Phillip Pounds.
 “Last year was the 34A which was done through a county grant.
-This year will be 46th and 52nd avenues, which was greenlit through a state budget grant.”
-8 IslandVibesIOP.com NEWS ◊ Isle of Palms Resident Since 1984 ◊ Experienced Senior Business Executive Background ◊ Current and Former Board Member of Several Organizations and Charities ◊ Former Isle of Palms Councilmember and a Proven Community Leader ◊ Results Oriented ◊ Strategic Planner and Forward Thinking ◊ Strong Knowledge of Budgeting, Finance, Operational Planning, and Human Resources ◊ Excellent Listening Skills ◊ Collaborative Approach for the Good of our Island Paradise Rusty STREETMAN INDEPENDENT VOICE FOR ALL ISLE OF PALMS CITY COUNCIL VOTE RUSTY STREETMAN NOVEMBER 5 Email rustystreetman@bellsouth.net or call (864) 414-0290 State grant to fund more handicap beach access paths, parking spaces By Maurice J. Frazier F Pounds elaborated that even though they received the state grant of $500,000, which may seem like a lot of money, each ADA installment costs $250,000.
+This year 8 IslandVibesIOP.com NEWS ◊ Isle of Palms Resident Since 1984 ◊ Experienced Senior Business Executive Background ◊ Current and Former Board Member of Several Organizations and Charities ◊ Former Isle of Palms Councilmember and a Proven Community Leader ◊ Results Oriented ◊ Strategic Planner and Forward Thinking ◊ Strong Knowledge of Budgeting, Finance, Operational Planning, and Human Resources ◊ Excellent Listening Skills ◊ Collaborative Approach for the Good of our Island Paradise Rusty STREETMAN INDEPENDENT VOICE FOR ALL ISLE OF PALMS CITY COUNCIL VOTE RUSTY STREETMAN NOVEMBER 5 Email rustystreetman@bellsouth.net or call (864) 414-0290 State grant to fund more handicap beach access paths, parking spaces By Maurice J. Frazier F will be 46th and 52nd avenues, which was greenlit through a state budget grant.”
+Pounds elaborated that even though they received the state grant of $500,000, which may seem like a lot of money, each ADA installment costs $250,000.
 This includes parking spaces and E-pay meters.
 They are also installing two foot bridges located at 26A and 36A; these will not be ADA compliant.
 “We are aiming for the two ADA boardwalks to be completed by the end of this year.
 The foot bridges are estimated to be completed by the first quarter of next year,” said Pounds.
 Projects on this scale take time to produce and execute.
-Due to the increased population on the island and potential hurricane threats, IOP does not do any construction during hurricane season, which spans from June to November.
+Most construction on the island occurs in September after the tourist season slows down.
 “We just received money from the state.
 State budget season starts in July.
 Then we had someone survey the property, gather the permits and have designs drawn,” said Pounds.
 “Things do move slow, but with this situation, it’s moving fast.
 We had to factor in parking spaces and sidewalks so we needed to decide which access path would be more beneficial.”
 Substantial planning and countless hours of discussion and negotiation precede a project of this magnitude.
 However, once completed, these bridges and boardwalks will enhance the beach access on IOP for all to enjoy.
 Photo by Rachel Basye, Cooper River Photography ADA-accessible boardwalk at 34th Avenue beach access.

 IslandVibesIOP.com 9 Brandy McMahon, Realtor® 843.996.6377 bmcmahon@dunesproperties.com . . .
 Modern Beach House on Isle of Palms!
 3002 Cameron Boulevard | 3 bed, 2.5 bath, 2039 Ft2 | $2,300,000 Halloween tricks to ensure kids are treated safely Editor’s Note: The following public safety announcement pertains to Halloween safety and best trick-or-treat practices, provided by the Isle of Palms Police Department.
 OPINION PREPARATION Clear decorations and obstacles that could become hazards in the dark.
 Insist your child eat before trick-or-treating to reduce temptation to eat uninspected candy.
 Turn on interior and exterior lights.
 Appoint a “haunt patrol” from your neighborhood or citizens’ group.
 Establish a trick-or-treat route and a curfew in advance.
 Have a plan in case your child gets separated from the group.
 Remind children of safe places – friends’ homes, the Public Safety Building, fire stations or anywhere with crowds and lights.
 Review with children things real monsters might do or say to lure them: have cute pets, pretending to be hurt and needing help, using candy or saying Mommy and Daddy are sick or injured.
 COSTUMES Ensure costume length does not create a trip hazard.
 Try make-up instead of vision-obstructing masks.
 Use flame-retardant materials.
 Use bright colors, reflectors, glow sticks and flashlights.
 Fake weapons should appear obviously fake.
 TRICK OR TREAT No one should go alone.
 Younger kids should have a grown-up with them.
 Older kids should be in groups.
 Forbid entry into strange houses or cars.
 CANDY Remind children not to eat treats until they get home.
 Inspect all treats and discard any not wrapped or sealed.
 For emergencies call 911; for non-emergencies call 843-886-6522 and for Livability call 843-886-6262.
 For more public safety information, visit iop.net/police.